mit-cml/yrtoolkit/AI/tutorials/alexa-helloworld.md

 ![Drag the define intent block](../images/alexa-helloworld/define_intent.gif){:.enlargeImage}

-For this intent, we’ll rename the Intent to be “SayHelloWorld”.
+For this intent, we’ll rename the intent to be “SayHelloWorld”.
 You can give this intent any name that makes sense to you, as long as it is a meaningful name.

 ![Change the intent name](../images/alexa-helloworld/blocks2.png){:.enlargeImage}